BlockchainCommons/Gordian-Developer-Community/README.md

 ## Technologies

 Blockchain Common's Gordian technologies include architectural designs, apps, and specifications.
 The architectural designs, apps, and the general overview of the system can be found in the [Gordian repo](https://github.com/BlockchainCommons/Gordian/blob/master/README.md) while developer-level docs can be found in the [Crypto Commons repo](https://github.com/BlockchainCommons/crypto-commons/blob/master/README.md).
+Finally, original research specifications can be found in the [Research repo](https://github.com/BlockchainCommons/Research/blob/master/README.md).

-The following is a general listing of topics in the two repos, but visiting the individual repos' READMEs can provide more up-to-date information
+The following is a general listing of topics in the three repos, but visiting the individual repos' READMEs can provide more up-to-date information

 **Gordian Repo:**